Tracardi/tracardi-maxmind-geolite2/README.md

 # GeoLite2 plugin

-This plugin reads connects geoIP servers and returns localisation based on the provided ip address.
+This plugin connects geoIP servers and returns location of the customer based on the provided ip address.

-# Configuration
+# JSON Configuration

 Example: